Posted on: 30 March 2017

 New technologies, Innovation and Entrepreneurship Tackling Human Trafficking

-The fourth webinar of the New technologies, Innovation and Entrepreneurship Tackling Human Trafficking webinar series will be held on Thursday, March 30 , 2017
+The fourth webinar of the New technologies, Innovation and Entrepreneurship Tackling Human Trafficking webinar series was held on Thursday, March 30 , 2017

 Entrepreneurship is a powerful tool in solving the world’s most complex problems.
 Through entrepreneurial education and training, newly born entrepreneurs are creating a positive and transformative impact globally.